-Apart from a knack for Stealth and a general weakness in defensive skills, vine stalkers have no real aptitude issues, and can easily be built for any role, excelling perhaps as sneaky stabbers.
-Their mediocre intelligence makes them less than optimal for dedicated casters; they do make good Transmuters, though, as Blade Hands lets them keep their bonus bite attack and their only non-negative combat skill is Unarmed Combat.
-Using a form with increased health is also an excellent way to get around their natural frailty; most often, this means statue or dragon form.
+Apart from a knack for Stealth and a general weakness in defensive skills, Vine Stalkers have no real aptitude issues, and can easily be built for any role, excelling perhaps as sneaky stabbers.
+Their mediocre intelligence makes them less than optimal for dedicated casters (though having a steady supply of MP stolen via bites can come in handy).
+Vine Stalkers also make good Transmuters -- Blade Hands lets them keep their bonus bite attack, and their best melee skill, though not by much, is Unarmed Combat.
+Using a form with increased health is also an excellent way to get around their natural frailty; most often, this means Statue or Dragon Form.

 - Prior to 0.28, Vine Stalkers' Regeneration 1 would provide +1 HP/turn.

 - Prior to 0.27, Vine Stalkers would reach Regeneration 2 at level 12.
 However, each level of Regeneration provided +0.4 HP/turn.

 - Prior to 0.26, Vine Stalkers had rotting immunity.

 - Prior to 0.16, Vine Stalkers started with Regeneration 1 and would eventually reach Regeneration 3 as they gained experience, but each level of Regeneration gave +0.2 HP/turn.